-Do you need to buy a full-frame camera in 2023, or is APS-C good enough?
-A lot has happened recently, particularly some new, higher-resolution APS-C cameras that appear to close the gap to full-frame cameras and even overhaul some base models.
+Do you need to buy a full-frame camera in 2024, or is an APS-C good enough?
+A lot has happened recently – some new, higher-resolution APS-C cameras appear to close the gap between them and full-frame cameras.
+Even some base models have been overhauled by this progress.

-In terms of APS-C vs full-frame, Amy Davies lets us know the key differences, pros and cons.
+For an up-to-date comparison between APS-C and full-frame, Amy Davies explains the key differences and the pros and cons.

-The image sensor is the fundamental element of any camera, but with several different sensor sizes available, it can be a bit confusing to know the differences – and to decide which is best for you.
+The image sensor is the fundamental element of any camera, but with several different sensor sizes available, understanding their differences can be tricky – and thereby how to decide which suits you.
 Just as bigger negative sizes give better quality with film cameras, the same is true of sensor sizes.

 All other things being equal, a full-frame camera will give better quality than an APS-C model.
 But when you factor in resolution or megapixels, the boundaries become blurred.
 For example, the Canon EOS R7 (APS-C) has 32.5 megapixels, while the Fujifilm X-H2 and X-T5 (also APS-C) have 40 megapixels, so all three have technically higher resolution than many full frame cameras (typically 24-26MP at this price level).